Flashlight Circuit: How to build a DIY Flashlight Circuit

 Step 7: Connect the end of the wire connected to the negative LED legs to the prongs of your switch and the positive wire to your battery terminals (positive end).
 Also, connect the negative end of your battery pack to the other prong of the switch.

-Step 8: Finally, test your circuit and solder all the connections if it works.
+Step 8: Finally, test your circuit and solder all the connections to see if it works.

 FAQs